cdthomp1/mongo-express-node-template/README.md

 Currently this template is set up to use `ejs` as the view engine.
 There is the option to configure this template to be a server for your React or Angular application.

 ### Index.js
 Here is where everything in the application is initialized and set up.
 There is line of code commented out that can be uncommented if you want to use [Passportjs](http://www.passportjs.org/) within your application.
-It is important to keep this file small, so debuging can be done with little to no headache.
+It is important to keep this file small, so debugging can be done with little to no headache.

 ## Projects
 Here are some projects that I have worked on that have used this template: